alishays/Simple-Calculator/README.md

  A simple calculator

 This is a simple calculator source code built by C#.
 To build and run this source code, you can get a simple calculator to help you calculate.
+This simple calculator has plus, minus, multiplication, and division functions, so people can use it to calculate simple math or numbers.

 Instructions: